Keyfactor/hashicorp-vault-pam/README.md

 The Hashicorp Vault PAM Provider allows for the retrieval of stored account credentials from a Hashicorp Vault Secret store.
 A valid token with access to the secrets in the Vault is used to retrieve secrets from a specific secret path in the Vault.

-#### Integration status: Prototype - Demonstration quality.
-Not for use in customer environments.
+#### Integration status: Production - Ready for use in production environments.

 ## About the Keyfactor PAM Provider